Sometimes the best defense is a good offense.

-Even if Temporary Protected Status is eliminated for El Salvador, Honduras, and Haiti early next year, these factors can potentially open the door to various paths to legal residency for many TPS grantees.
+Even if Temporary Protected Status is eliminated for El Salvador, Honduras, and Haiti, ear, these factors can potentially open the door to various paths to legal residency for many TPS grantees.

 Two Primary Options To Win Permanent Residence For TPS Beneficiaries

 Path 1: TPS To Permanent Residence Through USCIS

 Some TPS beneficiaries may qualify for permanent residence as an “immediate relative” if they are married to a U.S. citizen husband or wife, or have a U.S. citizen child over the age of 21.
 Generally, this possibility is reserved for those who entered the country with a legal entry.